Hyper-intelligent systems and Fully Autonomous Weapons are gravest risk to mankind

 Fully autonomous weapons are distinct from remote-controlled weapon systems such as drones—the latter are piloted by a human remotely, while fully autonomous weapons would have no human guidance after being programmed.
 Military is on way to the development of fully autonomous weapons and platforms and can be considered as “revolution in modern warfare”.
 Completely autonomous robots are able to operate by themselves without the need for any human input.
 They are often able to learn by themselves and to modify their behavior accordingly.

-Ethics of fully autonomous weapons
+Ethical considerations of fully autonomous weapons

 The development of fully autonomous weapons and platforms raises many fundamental ethical and principle questions: